gurumojo/text/neurodiversity/burnout.md

 funding and have actually transitioned less often than peers throughout my career).
 I count only a single reporting manager who fostered my growth in any mutually acknowledged way over more than two decades spent actively seeking mentorship.
-All others were shibboleth holders pushing their own agenda while ignoring and demanding ever more from reports.
+All others were gatekeepers, [shibboleth](./glossary.md#shibboleth) holders, pushing their own agenda while ignoring and demanding ever more from reports.
 Frankly speaking, anyone asking a team member to "socialize information" among the team is enforcing ableism.
 Day by day, I witness more people abdicate their basic human responsibility in similar ways.
 The more of it I see, largely with the help of amazing activist communities on social media, the more I feel compelled to scream into the void lest I ruffle any feathers with my "aggression" (e.g. overwhelming distress).

 Over the late 2010s I came to self-identify as probably, most likely, don't want to do anything like appropriate, autistic.
-By the time I fumbled through enough conversations intended to open conversation and discovery taken as outright rage filled tirades, which admittedly I'm owning as someone who gets shut down more often than having their queries answered by supportive and open minded information seekers ready to collaborate, I was forced into choosing between subterfuge or suffering silently.
-By the time solidarity with the
-#BlackLivesMatter movement landed undeniably worldwide during a 2020 northern-
-hemispheric summer filled with protest all was laid bare in the hate-feuled underpinnings of this failed social experiment once known as America the Great and silence for a white/male/cis/straight passing body stopped being an option.
+By the time I fumbled through enough conversations intended to open conversation and discovery taken as outright rage filled tirades, I was forced into choosing between subterfuge or suffering silently.
+I own this as someone who gets shut down more often than having their queries answered by supportive and open minded information seekers ready to collaborate.
+Once solidarity with the #BlackLivesMatter movement landed undeniably worldwide during a 2020 northern-hemispheric summer filled with protest all was laid bare.
+The hate-feuled underpinnings of this failed social experiment once known as America the Great demands silence from anyone who passes as a white/male/cis/straight person.
 With this knowledge, silence is violence.

 For some reason, literally asking for medical leave and help sorting out obvious imbalance in perceptions and expectations, wasn't acceptable.
 The